If you wish to print this out, please consider using your 'Quick' printer setting, with recycled or FSC sourced paper

 Allow your back to drop down to the floor and to gently lengthen out.
 Do not force anything but allow the changes to take place as you give yourself directions.

 Now you can begin to practice the thinking skills developed in the Alexander Technique.
-Allow you mind and body to quieten down but remain alert; direct yourself to release contracted muscles so that they can lengthen out again.
+Allow your mind and body to quieten but remain alert with your eyes open; direct yourself to release contracted muscles so that they can lengthen out again and inhibit any urge to move around or tighten up again.

 As you continue to give yourself directions, you will bring about changes in your habits and use which you aim to continue throughout everyday activities.
 You are not actively doing anything; it is all ‘mind over matter'.
 You need an alert mind, not switched off or sleepy, but 'working on yourself'.
 In this way you gain a deeper understanding and subtle, conscious control over your use and your thinking.
 Remain aware of the outside world, whilst developing inner awareness and giving yourself directions.

 When your mind wanders, come back to being aware of what is going on in your body.
 It can help to recognize the links between your thoughts, feelings and bodily reactions.
 Perhaps you have started tightening up again in response to something you thought about?
-If so, learn to recognise your patterns of reacting to things and just let go of that reaction whilst you keep giving yourself directions.
-Refuse to wriggle around but lie still and alert.
-Allow yourself to return to a quiet, neutral, expansive state in which your body will come back to its true shape, your mind and nervous system will quieten and you will breathe more freely.
+If so, when you recognise your reaction patterns, let go of those habits and connect with places of ease in yourself.
+Avoid wriggling around but lie still, easy and alert.
+Allow yourself to return to a quiet, neutral state so your body eases into its full length and width.
+Your mind and nervous system will quieten and you will breathe more freely.

 Give yourself directions and allow yourself to experience being - just as you are.